gammasoft71/xtd/docs/downloads.md

 # Uninstall

-You can easily uninstall xtd with one command.
+Since the version 0.2.0 you can easily uninstall xtd with one command.

 ## Windows